dauer/lua-taglib/README.md

 Add Lua support for more of the TagLib library functions

 More testing...
-I have only testet the library with using a single mp3 file on my Ubuntu 12.10 Linux...
+I have only testet the library using a single mp3 file on my Ubuntu 12.10 Linux...